-Following an audit, the Commission services will indicate in the final report whether the possible errors detected during the audit are of a systematic nature, i.e. if they are such that it is reasonable to assume that they affect not only the Grant Agreement actually audited, but also other GA where the audited entity participates.
+Following an audit, auditors will indicate in the final report whether the possible errors detected during the audit are of a systematic nature, i.e. if they are such that it is reasonable to assume that they affect not only the grant agreement actually audited, but also other GA where the audited entity participates.